Geysir: History

-History of recent centuries shows that earthquakes have tended to revive the activity of Geysir which then subsides again in the following years.
-Before 1896, Geysir was almost dormant before an earthquake that year caused eruptions to begin again, occurring several times a day, lasting up to an hour and causing spouts of up to 70–80 m in height.
-In 1910, it was active every 30 minutes; five years later, the time between the eruptions was as much as six hours, and in 1916, the eruptions all but ceased.
+The records of recent centuries show that earthquakes have tended to revive the activity of Geysir, which then subsided again in the following years.
+Before 1896, Geysir was almost dormant.
+In that year an earthquake caused eruptions to begin again, occurring several times a day, lasting up to an hour and causing spouts of up to 70–80 m in height.
+In 1910, it was active every 30 minutes; by 1915, the time between the eruptions was as much as six hours, and in 1916, the eruptions all but ceased.
 In 1935, a man-made channel was dug through the silica rim around the edge of the geyser vent.
 This ditch caused a lowering of the water table and a revival in activity.
-Gradually this channel became too clogged with silica and eruptions again became rare.
+Gradually this channel also became clogged with silica and eruptions again became rare.

 In 1981, the ditch was cleared again and eruptions could be stimulated, on special occasions, by the addition of soap.
-Due to environmental concerns, the practice of adding soap was seldom employed during the 1990s.
+Due to environmental concerns, soap was seldom added during the 1990s.
 During that time, Geysir seldom erupted.
 When it did erupt, it was spectacular, sending boiling water sometimes up to 70 m into the air.
 On the Icelandic National Day, authorized government geologists would force an eruption.
-A further earthquake in 2000 revived the geyser again and it reached 122 meters for two days, thus becoming one of the highest known geysers in history (Waimangu Geyser in New Zealand erupted up to 460 m high, but stopped erupting around 1900).
-Initially, eruptions were taking place on average eight times a day.
+Further earthquakes in 2000 revived the geyser, and it reached 122 meters for two days., thus becoming one of the highest known geysers in history.
+Waimangu Geyser in New Zealand typically erupted higher than this, up to 460 m high, but it stopped all activity around 1908.
+Initially, Geysir eruptions were taking place on average eight times a day.
 By July 2003, this activity had again decreased to around three times per day.
+Large eruptions after this became so rare that one in 2016 was considered newsworthy.